Powering the Blue Economy: Inspiring Innovators

 Waves to Water Prize

-The five-stage, $3.3 million Waves to Water Prize is underway to accelerate development of small-scale, wave-powered desalination systems that can be deployed in disaster scenarios or for remote communities.
+The five-stage, $3.3 million Waves to Water Prize accelerated development of small-scale, wave-powered desalination systems that can be deployed in disaster scenarios or for remote communities.
 The winning prototypes and designs have incorporated wave attenuators and point absorbers to power water desalination systems.
-Teams will compete in the final ocean testing stage in 2022 off the North Carolina coast.
+In 2022, teams competed in the final ocean testing stage off the North Carolina coast.

 Illustrated map of the locations of Waves to Water applicants.